Me, you, and many others have at one point or another asked the question.. “What’s the best exercise for fat loss?”.

 “The key factor is total energy expenditure..”

-Now, it would be ideal to have a solid mix of resistance, cardio, flexibility, and mobility training for weight loss, weight maintenance, and overall optimal health.
+Now, would it be ideal to have a solid mix of resistance, cardio, flexibility, and mobility training?

-However, the key point is that moving more increases energy expenditure and energy expenditure influences the energy balance (pushing it towards a negative energy balance, assuming dietary intake is where it should be).
+The key point is that moving more increases energy expenditure and energy expenditure influences the energy balance.

 Key Focus Points: